aaronbrezel/mcp-census/README.md

 This repo was built for the [Gradio/Hugging Face Agents MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon).

 This project is a work in progress.
-A deployed version of the mcp server is available at [https://agents-mcp-hackathon-hackathon-census-mcp-server.hf.space/](https://agents-mcp-hackathon-hackathon-census-mcp-server.hf.space/).
+A deployed interactive version of the mcp server is available at [https://abrezey-mcp-census.hf.space/](https://abrezey-mcp-census.hf.space/).
+A deployed census MCP server is available at [https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse](https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse).

-## Quickstart
+## Local MCP server quickstart

 We suggest using [`uv`](https://docs.astral.sh/uv/) to manage dependencies, but you can install the required packages directly from the [`pyproject.toml` file](pyproject.toml)

 You need to start all three applications (MCP server, Agent, Phoenix) for the system to work at the moment.

 ## API Key

 ```zsh
 cp .env.example .env